 Train to Become a Paralegal Online

-This comprehensive certified paralegal course will equip you with the essential skills and knowledge required to excel as a paralegal—in just 12 months!
-Whether you want to work in a traditional law office, corporate, government, or public arena.
+This in-depth certified paralegal course will give you the essential skills and knowledge to succeed as a paralegal in just 12 months!
+Whether you want to work in a law office, business, government, or public sector, this course is for you.

-The paralegal course concludes with a capstone project, where you will create a complete litigation file that includes a legal analysis brief, an investigative report, client interview checklist, intake memo, complaint, legal research, and interoffice memorandum of law.
-This project will help you showcase your skills and give you a comprehensive understanding of the paralegal's role in the legal process.
+The course wraps up with a capstone project where you’ll create a full litigation file, including legal analysis, investigative reports, client checklists, intake memos, complaints, legal research, and a memorandum of law.
+This project will allow you to show off your skills and understand the paralegal’s role in legal work.

-As a bonus, you will also receive membership and access to NALA's Certified Paralegal (CP) Exam Review courses through our partnership with the National Association of Legal Assistants (NALA).
-This paralegal certification course offers enrollment with or without a voucher.
-The voucher is prepaid access to sit for the CP exam through the NALA upon eligibility.
-Proctor fees may apply, which are not included.
+As a bonus, you’ll get access to NALA's Certified Paralegal (CP) Exam Review courses through our partnership with the National Association of Legal Assistants (NALA).
+This course gives you the option to enroll with or without a voucher, which covers the cost to sit for the CP exam through NALA when you’re eligible.
+Proctor fees may apply, and they’re not included.

 Job Outlook for Paralegals